hazae41/memory.wasm/README.md

 ### Reproducible building

-You can build the exact same bytecode using Docker, just be sure you're on a `linux/amd64` host
+You can build the exact same bytecode using Docker

 ```bash
 npm run compile